msanvarov/nest-rest-typeorm-boilerplate/README.md

 > Check https://typeorm.io/ for supported database types.

 **Remark: For MongoDB, TypeORM is not as feature-rich as Mongoose.
-Therefore I created another boilerplate for [Nest and Mongoose](https://github.com/msanvarov/nest-rest-mongo-boilerplate)**.
+Thus, I created a boilerplate for [Nest and Mongoose](https://github.com/msanvarov/nest-rest-mongo-boilerplate)**.

 ---